-Did you know an estimated 18.8 million adult Americans will suffer from depression during any year long period?
+Did you know an estimated 18.8 million adult Americans will suffer from depression during any year-long period?
 Of these millions of adults, many don’t even recognize that they have this condition and that it can be effectively treated.
-When coupled with a severe misunderstand of what depression really is, it’s often that depressed individuals suffer in silence.
+When coupled with a severe misunderstanding of what depression really is, it’s often that depressed individuals suffer in silence.
 Use this question and answer sheet to help better understand depression and how psychotherapy can help someone recover.

 What’s the difference between depression and sadness?

 There is a common misconception that depression is just a large amount of sadness, but this isn’t true.
-It’s normal to of course feel sad on occasion, and not every major life occurrence will leave you with this disorder.
-Intense sadness and depression are in fact not one in the same, though the former can be a symptom of the latter.
+It’s normal to feel sad on occasion, and not every major life occurrence will leave you with this disorder.
+Intense sadness and depression are in fact not one and the same, though the former can be a symptom of the latter.

 When someone is depressed, many different factors must be present in order for this diagnosis to be given.
 A depressed person is someone who is either extremely numb, sad or inconsolable for a period of two weeks or more, and this kind of extreme emotion effects how they live their daily lives.
 Depression also tends to lead to feelings of hopelessness, self-deprecation, and suicidal thoughts.

 It’s also easy for a depressed person to feel overwhelmed.
-Simple tasks like eating and bathing can be too much for them, causing them to function at the most bare minimum level.
-All of these comorbid symptoms often lead to withdrawal from family, friends and society.
+Simple tasks like eating and bathing can be too much for them, causing them to function at the barest minimum level.
+All of these comorbid symptoms often lead to withdrawal from family, friends, and society.

 What causes depression?